Why My Teenage Sons Carry a Tampon and Pad in Their Backpacks

 According to UNICEF, 26 percent of people on Earth menstruate.
 That’s 1 in 4 of us.
 And yet, most women and girls will tell you that merely talking about having your period in public is still pretty taboo.
 But as the mom of a 10-1/2-year-old daughter and two teen sons, I’m hoping to change that.

-Earlier this month, I posted a photo of my sons, Micah, 15, and Elijah, 16, to the private Facebook page and watched it spread.
+Earlier this month, I posted a photo of my sons, Micah, 15, and Elijah, 16, to a private Facebook page and watched it spread.

 It was an image I snapped in Target while we were back-to-school shopping.